 "We understood there was a rumor, kind of smear campaign going on," Sean Gallagher said.
 "You have these people that volunteer a story and [the Naval Criminal Investigative Service] jumps at the opportunity to try to prove a narrative that was baseless and harmless and made on hearsay -- and yet it went forward."

-Mrs. Gallagher recounted a particularly traumatic incident of the ordeal when her house was raided while she was out and her two children were asleep inside.
+Mrs. Gallagher recounted a particularly traumatic incident of the ordeal when her house was raided while she was out -- with her two children asleep inside.

 "My son sees men on his porch with assault rifles, and this is what began a seven-hour raid.
 They pulled them out at gunpoint in their underwear and put them in the street."

-"How can this happen," she asked.
+"How can this happen," she continued.
 "I don't know who had to turn a blind eye, do the wrong thing, think of their career over a man's life, but it happened."

 Mrs. Gallagher called the military's handlings of the accusations a "double betrayal."

 "We were betrayed by these individuals that were so zealous to execute this horrific act against my husband and take him down.
 My husband is a hero among the SEAL teams but he's also an amazing husband and father.
 He's my best friend, I've known him since we were 16,17 years old," she said.

 "What is hard for us to believe, is that the attitude from the command that we've served for all those years literally gave my family a grenade and said just walk away."

 After learning of the case, President Trump intervened to get Gallagher removed from the brig as he awaited trial to allow him time to prepare for what was to come.
 Both Mrs. Gallager and her brother-in-law said they believed the president was the right person to fix the "broken system" and that they hoped that their experience will call attention to the mistreatment of military families, an issue which they say happens "extremely often."